-Lua is a powerful, fast, lightweight, embeddable scripting language.
+Lua is a powerful, efficient, lightweight, embeddable scripting language.
+It supports procedural programming, object-oriented programming, functional programming, data-driven programming, and data description.

 Lua is designed, implemented, and maintained by a team at PUC-Rio, the Pontifical Catholic University of Rio de Janeiro in Brazil.
-Lua was born and raised in Tecgraf, the Computer Graphics Technology Group of PUC-Rio, and is now housed at Lablua.
-Both Tecgraf and Lablua are laboratories of the Department of Computer Science of PUC-Rio.
+Lua was born and raised in Tecgraf, formerly the Computer Graphics Technology Group of PUC-Rio.
+Lua is now housed at LabLua, a laboratory of the Department of Computer Science of PUC-Rio.

 "Lua" (pronounced LOO-ah) means "Moon" in Portuguese.
 As such, it is neither an acronym nor an abbreviation, but a noun.
 More specifically, "Lua" is a name, the name of the Earth's moon and the name of the language.
 Like most names, it should be written in lower case with an initial capital, that is, "Lua".
 Please do not write it as "LUA", which is both ugly and confusing, because then it becomes an acronym with different meanings for different people.
 So, please, write "Lua" right!